 Bol during the 400 metres at the2021 European Team Championships, where she won and set one of her eleven Dutch records from 2021.

-The 21-year-old started the 2021 outdoor season by competing at theWorld Relays to set a 400 m national record of 50.56 s on 29 May at the IFAM meeting inOordegem.
+The 21-year-old started her 2021 outdoor season by competing at theWorld Relays, before setting a 400 m national record of 50.56 s at the IFAM Meeting on 29 May inOordegem.[39]
 She then started improving her own Dutch hurdling record when winning Diamond League meetings, beginning with a time of 53.44 s on 10 June inFlorence.
-At the time it was also European U23 record, breaking a 37-year-old mark.[36]
-On 19 June, she returned to the 400 m flat event during theEuropean Team Championships in Romania and bettered her record with a 50.37 s performance.[37]
+At the time it was also European U23 record, breaking a 37-year-old mark.[40]
+On 19 June, she returned to the 400 m flat event during theEuropean Team Championships in Romania and bettered her record with a 50.37 s performance.[41]
 On 1 July inOslo, she lowered her hurdles record in a time of 53.33 s.
 She then took almost a second off with a Diamond League record of 52.37 s on 4 July inStockholm, where she beatShamier Little by 0.02 s.
-This race was only the second in history, after the2017 USATF Championships, in which three women recorded times below 53 seconds as third-placedAnna Ryzhykova finished in 52.96 s.[38]
-Bol, meanwhile, became the fourth fastest woman of all time with the sixth-fastest result ever, missing the European record by just 0.03 s.[39][40]
-On 6 July, she won the event at the Continental Tour meet inSzékesfehérvár with a time of 52.81 s, edging out Little in 52.85 s again.[41]
-Having won the Diamond race inGateshead, England on 13 July, she extended her unbeaten streak in her specialist event to 12 races in total.
-It was her third consecutive victory over Little, but this time Bol dominated, running away by about 10 metres.[42]
+This race was only the second in history, after the2017 USATF Championships, in which three women recorded times below 53 seconds as third-placedAnna Ryzhykova finished in 52.96 s.[42]
+Bol, meanwhile, became the fourth fastest woman of all time with the sixth-fastest result ever, missing the European record by just 0.03 s.[43][44]
+On 6 July, she won the event at the Continental Tour meet inSzékesfehérvár with a time of 52.81 s, edging out Little in 52.85 s again.[45]
+Having won the Diamond League race inGateshead, England on 13 July, she extended her unbeaten streak in her specialist event to 12 races in total.
+It was her third consecutive victory over Little.[46]

 At the delayed2020 Tokyo Olympics in July and August 2021, Bol ran six 400 m races with hurdles and flat, including three under 50 seconds relay legs.
 In the 400 m hurdles final, Bol finished third afterSydney McLaughlin (51.46 s – world record) andDalilah Muhammad (51.58 s – inside previous world record).[47]
 With her time of 52.03 s, she broke the European record and became the third-fastest woman of all time at the event with the fourth-fastest result ever.[47][43][48]
 It was the first ever Olympic medal for the Netherlands at the event.[49]
 Before Bol's individual final on 4 August, she helped themixed 4 × 400 m relay team set a national record in the final with her 49.74 s split, and later she anchored thewomen's 4 × 400 m relay to consecutive Dutch records in the heat and in the final, clocking splits of 49.14 s and 48.97 s respectively.[50]
 On 8 August, she reached a 400 metres hurdles ranking of No. 1 in theWorld Athletics Rankings for the first time.[51]